 MER Article The Politics of Subsidy Reform in Iran Although most Iranians forget it today, Mahmoud Ahmadinejad was elected in 2005 on a platform of technocratic competence.
 The clique surrounding his rise to mayor of Tehran and beyond once called themselves Abadgaran, “the Developers.”
 In a column four months after Ahmadinejad’s election to the Iranian presidency, commentator Saeed Kevan Harris • 14 min read

 MER Article All the President's Women Raising eyebrows all around, Mahmoud Ahmadinejad announced on August 16 that he would nominate at least three women to be ministers in the new cabinet that, unresolved controversy notwithstanding, he will head as president of Iran.
-It was a step unprecedented in the 30-year history of the Islamic Republic, whose Nazanin Shahrokni • 15 min read
+It was a step unprecedented in the 30-year history of the Islamic Republic, Nazanin Shahrokni • 15 min read

 Current Analysis Broken Taboos in Post-Election Iran The on-camera martyrdom of Neda Agha-Soltan, the 26-year old philosophy student shot dead during the protests after the fraudulent presidential election in Iran in June, caught the imagination of the world.
 But the post-election crackdown has two other victims whose fates better capture the radical Ziba Mir-Hosseini • 10 min read